What is prop tech?

-Proptech stands for property technology and is essentially the application of technological innovation to help improve the real estate market.
-The digital real estate ecosystem that Parcl continues to mention is closely connected to that of the proptech industry.
+We would define Proptech as: Property Technology – the application of technological innovation to help improve the real estate market.
+The digital real estate ecosystem that Parcl continues to mention is closely connected to that of the prop tech industry.

 So, there are some clear objectives that a company must fulfill before being defined as a proptech company.

 The most obvious is that it has to operate within the real estate industry.
 The main priority of a proptech company is to solve an issue or significantly reduce stress on a current outdated system by reducing admin tasks for brokers or tenants, streamlining transactions, and reducing the chances of fraudulent applications.

 With real estate being the world's largest asset class, it commonly overlaps with fintech.
 This is where our digital real estate ecosystem of synthetic real estate trading, secure and fast property management platforms, and fractionalized ownership comes into play.
 The digital real estate ecosystem can be considered an arm of the proptech sector.

 1) Parcl - A synthetic real estate trading protocol.
 Parcl allows you to invest in US neighborhoods without owning any physical property.
 It's great for both beginners and experienced investors.

 2) Propy - Propy is a real estate transaction management platform that utilizes blockchain technology in order to keep transactions trusted, secure, and faster than traditional methods.
 They also sell real estate NFTs, which have recently hit the headlines.

 3) Zillow - Zillow aims to simplify, digitize and streamline the buying, selling, and renting of property for its users.
 It's now the leading marketplace for real estate with over 120 million active listed properties.